124938/learning-sqoop/_4_import/_4_2_query/README.md

 ### Usage of --query

+* **Important Notes:**
+  * --query is getting used while importing data from multiple tables by applying transformation & filtering logic
+  * --query is mutually exclusive with --table and/or --columns
+  * --query usage with --split-by is mandatory in case of --num-mappers is > 1
+  * --query must have a placefolder called \$CONDITIONS

-* Import order_items table from MySQL to HDFS using custom bondary query
+* **Import order_items table from MySQL to HDFS using custom bondary query**

 ~~~
 [cloudera@quickstart ~]$ sqoop-import \